-- 1. cut the end 5 mm from 10 garlic roots - 2. placed the root tips into a Petri dish containing 5 cm of hydrochloric acid for 12 minutes - 3. rinsed the root tips in distilled water - 4. placed one of the root tips on a microscope slide and added toluidine blue stain - 5. placed a coverslip onto the microscope slide, and gently pressed the coverslip downwards on the root tip - 6. observed the root tip using an optical microscope.
+- 1. cut the end 5 mm from 10 garlic roots - placed the root tips into a Petri dish containing 5 cm3 of hydrochloric acid for 12 minutes - 3. rinsed the root tips in distilled water - 4. placed one of the root tips on a microscope slide and added toluidine blue stain - 5. placed a coverslip onto the microscope slide, and gently pressed the coverslip downwards on the root tip

+6. observed the root tip using an optical microscope.

-hydrochloric acid in step 2.
+Suggest why the student soaked the root tips in hydrochloric acid in step 2.
 [2 marks]